North Carolina Pharmacy Technician Licensing Guide

 Certified vs. Non-Certified Pharmacy Technicians in North Carolina

-To work as a pharmacy technician in North Carolina, individuals must demonstrate an understanding of pharmacy operations.
-The North Carolina Board of Pharmacy provides two pathways to meet this requirement:
+To work as a pharmacy technician in North Carolina, individuals must become trained in pharmacy operations.
+The North Carolina Board of Pharmacy gives you two options to meet this requirement:

 • Earn national certification through the Pharmacy Technician Certification Board (PTCB)